Keep up to date

 • Take 10 Auckland

-Every Friday and Saturday, 10:00pm to 3:00a, from 10 July to 19 September
+Every Friday and Saturday, 10:00pm to 3:00am, from 10 July to 19 September

 Outside Ellen Melville Centre

 Taking our mahi into a new city and being able to meet, and support a whole new group of people is something we are so looking forward too.
+If you are on a night out drop by and say Kia ora, we would love to meet you!

 What makes us different?